vivaria/edisonrul.ing/docs/source/cards/crystal-beast-emerald-tortoise.md

-# CRYSTAL BEAST EMERALD TORTOISE
+# Crystal Beast Emerald Tortoise

 *   You choose whether or not to use the “Crystal Beast” effect at the time the destroyed monster would be sent to the Graveyard.
 *   This effect does not use the Chain.